2i2c-org/team-compass/engineering/workflow/default-workflow.md

 (meetings:retrospective)=
 ### The Retrospective Meeting

 At the end of each sprint, the team holds a retrospective meeting to reflect and identify actions to improve the team's ways of working and delivery process.
-The retrospective is the process through which the team achieves continuous improvement for **all** their other process.
+The retrospective is the process through which the team achieves continuous improvement for **all** their other processes.

 #### The Duration of the Retrospective